HumaIlyas/Project-1/README.md

 ## Issues found during site development

-### Horizontal scrolling bar on the bottom of the screen
+### Horizontal scrol bar on the bottom of the screen
-* Horizontal scrolling bar appeared on the bottom of the screen while adding different sections on the pages.
+* Horizontal scrol bar appeared on the bottom of the screen while adding different sections on the pages.
+I adjusted this issue:
-   * I adjusted the margins to 0 and auto in about-us and prices section.
+   * By adding margins to 0 and auto in about-us and prices section.
-   * I adjusted this issue by adding a code overflow-x to hidden.
+   * By adding a code overflow-x to hidden for the body.

 ### Space between the two sections on different screen sizes
 * The space between the two sections increases with increasing the screen sizes.
+I adjusted this issue:
-    * I adjuste this issue by adding the overflow-y to scroll in the relevant section (benefits and techniques of yoga).
+    * By adding the overflow-y to scroll in the relevant section (benefits and techniques of yoga).

 [Back to Table of contents](#table-of-contents)